opdavies/oliverdavies.uk/source/_posts/2013-02-16-creating-and-using-custom-tokens-drupal-7.md

 {% endblock %}

 {% block content %}
-This post outlines the steps required to create your own custom tokens in Drupal.

 When writing the recent releases of the [Copyright Block](http://drupal.org/project/copyright_block) module, I used tokens to allow the user to edit and customise their copyright message and place the copyright_message:dates token in the desired position.
 When the block is rendered, the token is replaced by the necessary dates.

 We will be using the fictional *foo* module to demonstrate this.